top of page

 A Note About Postpartum Depression

 During postpartum depression, similar changes can occur when estrogen levels drop following the birth of a baby.
 In this case, a new mom might develop crying spells, feelings of hopelessness, difficulty bonding with the baby, withdrawal, and other signs of depression.
-New mothers should all be evaluated for this by their healthcare providers when they have any check-up appointments.
+The new mother may experience significant changes in behavior.
+All new mothers should be evaluated for this by their healthcare providers at any check-up appointment.
 In fact, it can occur at any time up to six weeks after the delivery of a baby.
-If you feel that you or someone you know may have postpartum depression (or other unusual behaviors after delivery), please call the National Hotline for Depression After Delivery at 1-800-944-4773.

 Approaches to PMS, PMDD, Postpartum Depression, Perimenopausal and Postmenopausal Depression